-If know someone who you really trust, we mean REALLY trust...
-Ask them to house sit for you, while you are away.
+If know someone who you really trust, ask them to house sit for you while you are away.
 Make sure they are reliable and capable of doing so.
-Knowing your home is cared for and attended to, while travelling, provides peace of mind and excellent home security.
+Knowing your home is cared for and attended to while traveling provides peace of mind and excellent home security.

 Make sure that your home is locked and all appliances are shut down before leaving for any length of time.